-Part 2 – Soul: Mind, Emotion and Will
+Part 2 – Soul: Mind, Emotion, and Will

 (Go back to Part 1: The Spirit of Mankind)

-“And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life and man became a living soul.”
-Genesis 2:7, while in NASB it was recorded like this: “Then the LORD God formed man of dust from the ground and breathed into his nostrils the breath of life, and man became a living being.”
+“And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life, and man became a living soul.”
+Genesis 2:7, while in NASB, it was recorded like this: “Then the LORD God formed man of dust from the ground and breathed into his nostrils the breath of life, and man became a living being.”

-If God’s Will and Purpose for humanity is to multiply and replenish the earth and subdue it, how will it happen without the interaction with the opposite sex?
+If God’s Will and Purpose for humanity is to multiply and replenish the earth and subdue it, how will it happen without interaction with the opposite sex?

-Will that work for our salvation.
+Will that work for our salvation?

-God gave us free will, free to think, to decide and to act and react but all these things happened not because God planned it but by the misuse of the freedom of will could be the cause.
+God gave us free will, free to think, to decide, and to act and react, but all these things happened not because God planned it but by the misuse of the freedom of will could be the cause.

 We can make arguments that sex is essential for childbearing.